23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 18. Ardesia Wine Bar

-Ardesia Wine Bar isn’t just a bar; it’s one of the best restaurants in Hell’s Kitchen.
-It has fantastic small plates to share, and they offer over 100 wines by the bottle.
+Despite its name, Ardesia Wine Bar isn’t just a bar; it’s one of the best restaurants in Hell’s Kitchen.
+It has fantastic small plates to share, and it offers over 100 wines by the bottle.

 The Vibe

 Ardesia has sophisticated vibes, but it’s casual enough for a fun night out with friends.
-Because their plates are all shareable, you’ll have a great time here testing out new foods and socializing over a great glass of wine.
+Because the plates at this restaurant in Hell’s Kitchen are all shareable, you’ll have a great time here testing out new foods and socializing over a great glass of wine.

 What to Order